snowwlex/QtWaitingSpinner/README.md

 QtWaitingSpinner
 ================

 This is configurable custom Qt widget for showing waiting spinner icon.
+If you're looking for somewhat like loading icon, implemented as Qt widget, you're in the right place.

-How it looks?
+How does it look?
 =============

 Some spinners with different parameters: